To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Crowd2Fund | not profitable

-Crowd2Fund hasn't made a profit yet.
-It's made losses of around £800,000 to £1 million in each of the past four years to April 2022.
+Crowd2Fund has made losses of around £800,000 to £1 million in each of the past five years to April 2023.
+Total losses have built up to a total of around £7 million.

-Crowd2Fund's past three company accounts have been independently audited.
+Crowd2Fund's past four company accounts have been independently audited.
 Its auditor is Shipleys LLC, who we are not familiar with.

 CrowdProperty | profitable